Natalya Neidhart: Various feuds and alliances (2022–2025)

 As part of the 2023 WWE Draft, Natalya was drafted to the Raw brand.
 On the May 8 episode of Raw, Natalya stepped up to SmackDown Women's Champion Rhea Ripley but Ripley would make her way out of the ring before things got physical.
 At Night of Champions, Natalya unsuccessfully challenged Ripley for the SmackDown Women's Championship in a squash match that lasted 70 seconds.
 On the June 8 episode of Raw, Natalya faced Zoey Stark to qualify for the women's Money in the Bank ladder match, but was defeated.
 On the June 19 episode of Raw, Natalya was originally scheduled in a rematch against Ripley, however the match never began as Ripley attacked Natalya before the bell rang.
 On the July 3 episode of Raw, Natalya once again unsuccessfully challenged Ripley in a rematch for the Women's World Championship, with the match being well received.
-Since then, Natalya had also began regularly appearing on WWE Main Event defeating the likes of Xia Li, Tegan Nox, and Nikki Cross.
+Since then, Natalya has also begun regularly appearing on WWE Main Event defeating the likes of Xia Li, Tegan Nox, and Nikki Cross.
 On September 6, it was announced that Natalya would once again challenge Ripley for the Women's World Championship at Superstar Spectacle, Natalya was defeated at the event.
 On the September 18 episode of Raw, Natalya unsuccessfully challenged Becky Lynch for the NXT Women's Championship.
 Over the following weeks, Natalya formed an alliance with Tegan Nox.
 On November 20 episode of Raw, Natalya and Nox won a fatal 4-way tag team match to receive a WWE Women's Tag Team Championship opportunity.
 On the November 27 episode of Raw, the duo unsuccessfully challenged Chelsea Green and Piper Niven for the titles.

 On January 27, 2024, at the 2024 Royal Rumble, Natalya entered the women's Royal Rumble match at number 1, and lasted 20:57.
 During the match, she attempted to eliminate her tag team partner Tegan Nox before being eliminated by Nox herself.
 In March 2024, Natalya would start making appearances on the NXT brand and would form an alliance with Karmen Petrovic.
 On the April 9 episode of NXT, Natalya unsuccessfully challenged Roxanne Perez for the NXT Women's Championship, after interference from Lola Vice.
 On week 2 of Spring Breakin, Natalya was defeated by Vice in an NXT Underground match.
 Natalya participated in the 2024 Queen of the Ring tournament, where she was defeated by Iyo Sky in the first round.